Free Osceola County Public Records: Look Up Information on Anyone

 For more information on Supreme Court of Florida cases, call 850-488-0125.

 If you’re looking for Osceola County marriage records, divorce orders, birth and death certificates, then what you are searching for are commonly referred to as vital records.
-Vital records can help you check if someone is married or divorced and help you find birth records for heritage or genealogy purposes.

 Local authorities are generally responsible for maintaining these types of records.
 It’s important to find out which local or state agency is the record custodian for the specific type of vital record, as the record custodian for marital records may not be the record custodian for death certificates.